MillionConcepts/quickseries/README.md

       rewrite of the input polynomial, but with slightly worse performance and accuracy.
       * `point=0` often produces boring results for polynomial approximation.
-* `quickseries()` is also capable of auto-jitting the functions it generates with `numba`.
-Pass the `jit=True` argument. `numba` is an optional dependency; install it with your preferred package manager.
-  * In many, but not all, cases, this will provide a significant performance improvement, sometimes by an order of magnitude.
+* In many, but not all, cases, `jit=True` will provide a significant performance improvement, sometimes by an order of magnitude.
 It also permits calling `quickseries`-generated functions from within other `numba`-compiled functions.
-  * In addition to the other inconveniences that may arise from just-in-time compilation, some functions that work well without `numba` may not work well with `numba`.
+  * Note that some functions may not be compatible with `numba`.
-* By default, `quickseries()` caches the code it generates.
-If you wish to turn this behavior off, pass `cache=False`.
-  * If you call `quickseries()` with the same arguments from separate modules, it will write separate caches for each module.
-  * ipython/Jupyter shells/kernels all share one cache within the same user account.
-  * `quickseries()` treats stdin or similar 'anonymous' invocation contexts like modules named "__quickseries_anonymous_caller_cache__" in the current working directory.
-  * In this mode, `quickseries()` also caches the results of `numba` JIT compilation, if it is active.
-  * Caching is turned _off_ by default for `benchmark()`.
-* If you pass the `precision` argument to `quickseries()`, it will attempt to guarantee that the function it returns will not cast input values to bit widths greater than the value of `precision`.
-Legal values of `precision` are 16, 32, and 64.
-The returned function will not, however, attempt to reduce the precision of its arguments.
-For instance, `quickseries("sin(x) + exp(x)", precision=32)` will return a Python `float` if passed an `float`, and a `np.float64` `ndarray` if passed a `np.float64` `ndarray`.
-However, it will return a `np.float32` `ndarray` if passed a `np.float32` `ndarray`, which is not guaranteed without the `precision=32` argument.
-  * This can lead to significant speedups and memory usage improvements in cases where you do not need the extra precision.
-  * Note that many libraries and formats do not support the "half-float" values generated by `quickseries` when passed `precision=16`.
 * `quickseries` tends to be most effective on univariate functions, mostly because the number of terms in a function's power expansion increases geometrically with its number of free parameters.
+* Functions generated by `quickseries()` may in some cases be less space/memory-efficient even if they are more time/compute-efficient.
 * By default, `quickseries` takes the analytic series expansion of the input function as a strong suggestion rather than the last word on the topic, and performs a numerical optimization step to improve its goodness of fit across